-Water is known to increase energy, promote weight loss, flush out toxins, improve skin complexion and boost the immune system.
-Despite many beliefs of sparkling water being bad for you, the health benefits of water simply do not just “fizz” away when carbon dioxide is added to it.
+Water is known to have a myriad of health benefits.
+From increasing energy, helping mental health, losing weight, flushing out toxins, and improving skin complexion to boosting the immune system.
+Despite many asking the question, is sparkling water bad for you, we know that water hydrates you, and the health benefits of water simply do not just “fizz” away when carbon dioxide is added to it.

 Sparkling Water Concerns